-Although MacArthur Airport is sometimes referred to locally as Islip Airport, it is located in Ronkonkoma but owned and operated by the Town of Islip in Suffolk County.
+MacArthur Airport is owned and operated by the Town of Islip in Suffolk County and is sometimes referred to locally as Islip Airport.
+But it is located in Ronkonkoma.
 Unlike East Hampton and Brookhaven Calabro, though, MacArthur offers commercial flights to destinations outside of the tri-state area.

 04 of 07

 This airport in Farmingdale, Suffolk County, serves both Nassau and Suffolk counties.
-Billing itself as Long Island’s Executive Airport, Republic Airport serves a number of charter flight providers, such as Empire Airways, which flies to Florida, the Hamptons, Martha’s Vineyard, and other destinations.
-Other airlines flying out of Republic include Talon Air, Ventura Air Services, and Sundance Aviation. as well as a number of casino and helicopter charter services.Continue to 5 of 7 below.
+Billing itself as Long Island’s Executive Airport, Republic Airport serves a number of charter flight providers, such as Talon Air, Ventura Air Services, and Sundance Aviation, as well as a number of casino and helicopter charter services.Continue to 5 of 7 below.

 05 of 07